-Payment for conduit placed underground will be based on the horizontal length of the trench or bore measured in a straight line between the centers of pull boxes, cabinets, poles, etc., in linear feet, regardless of the length or number of conduits installed.
-No allowance will be made for sweeps or vertical distances below the ground.
+Payment for conduit placed underground will be based on the horizontal length of the trench or bore measured in a straight line between the centers of pull boxes, cabinets, poles, etc. in linear feet, regardless of the length or number of conduits installed.
+No allowance will be made for sweeps of vertical distances above the ground or within the structure, or below the ground.
+No additional payment will be made for multiple conduits in the same trench.